-If you have a music file, and you notice that it is a bit slow or fast that is making the entire ambiance kind of dull or overly exciting respectively, you can change audio speed to get the track right as per your mood.
-However, when you make any such adjustments, most of the time there are some unwanted effects that can be experienced, such as format limitations while exporting, changes in the pitch of the sound, etc.
+If you have a music file, and you notice that it is a bit slow or fast, making the entire ambiance kind of dull or overly exciting respectively, you can change audio speed to get the track right as per your mood.
+However, when you make any such adjustments, some unwanted effects can be experienced, such as format limitations while exporting, changes in the pitch of the sound, etc.

-That said, here you will learn how to change audio speed with least adverse effects using some of the most popular and highly recommended tools.
+That said, here, you will learn how to change audio speed with the least adverse effects using some of the most popular and highly recommended tools.

-Being a lightweight and less resource-intensive post-production tool, Filmora9 is admired by several professionals across the globe, and is many times preferred over other editing programs like Adobe Premiere Pro and Final Cut Pro X. Easy-to-understand UI and large-sized, clearly visible options and buttons are what make Filmora9 extremely popular among those who are new to the industry, and don’t have a computer with a powerful processor, gigantic memory, and enormous GPU.
+Being a lightweight and less resource-intensive post-production tool, Filmora is admired by several professionals across the globe and is many times preferred over other editing programs like Adobe Premiere Pro and Final Cut Pro X. Easy-to-understand UI and large-sized, clearly visible options and buttons are what make Filmora extremely popular among those who are new to the industry and don't have a computer with a powerful processor, gigantic memory, and enormous GPU.

-You can follow the steps given below to learn how to change audio speed with Wondershare Filmora9:
+You can follow the steps given below to learn how to change audio speed with Wondershare Filmora:

-Step 1: Import Audio and Add to Filmora9 Timeline
+Step 1: Import Audio and Add to Filmora Timeline

 Step 2: Increase or Decrease Audio Speed

-Note: Usually the pitch of the audio wouldn’t change as long as you pick the values anywhere between 0.5x and 5x.
+Note: Usually, the audio pitch wouldn't change as long as you pick the values anywhere between 0.5x and 5x.
 However, if you select any option beyond this range, you may experience variations in the pitch according the value you selected.

 Step 3: Set Custom Speed or Reverse the Audio

 Click the Speedometer icon from above the timeline, and click Custom Speed from the menu.
-On the Custom Speed box, use the slider to decrease (move to the left) or increase (move to the right) the audio speed.
+Use the slider to slow down (move to the left) or speed up (move to the right) the audio on the Custom Speed box.
 Alternatively, you can manually enter your preferred value in the available field for granular control.
 In addition, you can also check the Reverse Speed box to reverse the audio if need be.

 Step 4: Export the Output